PsclDev/repo-rename/README.md

 ## 📌 Feature ideas
 - Search repos to update links inside README's
 - Update the local remotes of your repositories

-## ⚠️ Known Issue
-The tool doesn't support pagination currently, so there is a maximum of 100 repositories which can be shown up.

 ## 📃 License